Aniruddha-Deb/aniruddha-deb.github.io/content/articles/2025/breaking-highload-orderbook.md

 Unfortunately for this solution, it was like running a four-minute mile: once you did it, everyone noticed, realized this could be done and that doing this doesn't test how fast an orderbook is.
-And so the author rewrote the checker, and my magic trick no longer worked.
+The author ended up rewriting the generator, and my magic trick no longer worked.

 So, are you watching closely?